<> <> <> <>

 Maybe you finished up a little quicker than you would have liked, or maybe you prematurely ejaculated as soon as you got going?

 No matter your story, premature ejaculation (PE) is a common issue.
-While there are many definitions and scenarios which could be considered PE, it generally refers to the act of ejaculating sooner than you expected to.
+While there are many definitions and scenarios that could be considered PE, it generally refers to the act of ejaculating sooner than you expected to.

 Other tell-tale signs of PE are ejaculation with minimal stimulation and/or the situation becoming an issue for you or your partner.